MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/get-started.md

 ## 7. Simulate throttling

-By default, Dev Proxy will return a range of generic 400 and 500 error responses.
-You can customise these error responses to your own needs.
+By default, Dev Proxy returns a range of generic 400 and 500 error responses.
+You can customize these error responses to your own needs.

 Dev Proxy uses [plugins](./technical-reference/overview.md#plugins) to enable different API behaviors, by default, we enable two plugins for you.

 - [GenericRandomErrorPlugin](./technical-reference/genericrandomerrorplugin.md) plugin provides the ability for Dev Proxy to respond with an error response.
 - [RetryAfterPlugin](./technical-reference/retryafterplugin.md) plugin provides the ability for Dev Proxy to inject a dynamic value into the Retry-After header in the error response.

-Let's change the configuration so that Dev Proxy will always return a `429 Too Many requests` error response to simulate throttling.
+Let’s change the configuration so that Dev Proxy always returns a `429 Too Many requests` error response to simulate throttling.

 First let's locate the location of the file that contains the error definitions.